 Content Page

 Using the Course Calendar 3

 Frequently Asked Questions 4

 Advanced Placement Program 5

 Grade 9 and 10 Program 7

 English Department Course Offerings 8

 Mathematics Department Course Offerings 10

-Science Department Course Offerings 14
+Science Department Course Offerings 13

-Humanities Department Course Offerings 16
+Humanities Department Course Offerings 15

-French Immersion Course Offerings 18
+French Immersion Course Offerings 17

-Languages Department Course Offerings 19
+Languages Department Course Offerings 18

-Health and Physical Education Course Offerings 20
+Health and Physical Education Course Offerings 19

-Technology and Fine Arts Course Offerings 21
+Technology and Fine Arts Course Offerings 20

-Alternative Course Offerings 24
+Alternative Course Offerings 23

-Graduation Requirements 25
+Graduation Requirements 24

+Planning Page 25

 Additional Resources Back Cover

-HOW TO Using the Course Calendar
+HOW TO Use the Course Calendar

-This course calendar is used by current Grade 9, 10, and 11 students at St. Malachy's Memorial High School in choosing their courses for the upcoming school year.
+This course calendar is used by current Grade 9, 10, and 11 students at St. Malachy's Memorial High School while choosing their courses for the upcoming school year.
 Use the chart below to determine which pages are relevant to you.

 Current Grade Page References Grade 9 Students are enrolled in a common, compulsory and non-credit system.
-Credit courses may be obtained in Grade 10. • See page 6 for details on which credit courses might be available.
-Grade 10 O Students entering Grade 11 at St. Malachy's Memorial High School will be following a 5-credit semester, allowing the opportunity for a greater variety of courses and the opportunity to study a subject in greater depth.
-Details of Graduation Requirements can be found on page 23 Course Descriptions can be found on pages 7 - 21 Grade 11 Students entering Grade 12 at St. Malachy's Memorial High School will be continuing a 5-credit semester program.
-Details of Graduation Requirements can be found on page 23 Course Descriptions can be found on pages 7 - 21
+Credit courses may be obtained in Grade 10. • See page 7 for details on which credit courses might be available.
+Grade 10 Students entering Grade 11 at St. Malachy's Memorial High School will be following a 5-credit semester, allowing the opportunity for a greater variety of courses and the opportunity to study a subject in greater depth.
+Details of Graduation Requirements can be found on page 24 Course Descriptions can be found on pages 8 - 22 Grade 11 Students entering Grade 12 at St. Malachy's Memorial High School will be continuing a 5-credit semester program.
+Details of Graduation Requirements can be found on page 24 Course Descriptions can be found on pages 8 - 22